-- Projects awarded assistance in FY24 (Round 37) or earlier that have not started construction by June 30, 2024.
-Staff will contact applicants to obtain the construction status of their projects by June 30. - Projects awarded assistance in FY21 (Round 34) or earlier that have not been closed out with OPWC by June 30, 2024.
+- Projects awarded assistance in FY25 (Round 37) or earlier that have not awarded a construction contract by June 30, 2025.
+Staff will contact applicants to obtain the status of their projects by June 30. - Projects awarded assistance in FY22 (Round 35) or earlier that have not been closed out with OPWC by June 30, 2025.
 "Closed out" means final disbursement has been requested and the appropriate paperwork has been submitted to OPWC to close this project.

-Projects awarded assistance in FY25 (this round) or earlier will be considered delinquent if they have not been awarded by June 30, 2026.
+Projects awarded assistance in FY27 (this round) will be considered delinquent if they have not been awarded by June 30, 2027.

-If the project award date is on or before May 31, 2026, then points will be awarded as follows:
+If the project award date is on or before May 31, 2027, then points will be awarded as follows: